erik33045/crypto-arguments/crypto-is-totally-fine-for-the-world-really.md

 BTC and ETH combined take up about 75% of the electricity we calculated and contribute to around 2% of transactions.

-These crypto numbers will grow year after year, more and more tons of coal will be burnt to support this technology until something changes.
+These crypto numbers will grow year after year, more and more tons of coal/natural gas will be burnt to support this technology until something changes.
 The majority of all crypto mining for BTC and ETH currently happen in China for various reasons and China is one of the leading contributers for pollution and climate change due to their high dependence on coal and natural gas.

 This is the core of the argument, is this value we get from crypto worth the carbon released into the atmosphere?